guillermooo/dart-sublime-bundle/README.md

 ### Using Package Control

-Installing through the [Package Control][1] plugin is the easiest way:
+Installing through the [Package Control][1] plugin is the recommended way:

 - Open the command palette (<kbd>Ctrl+Shift+P</kbd> or <kbd>⌘+Shift+P</kbd>)
 - Type 'install'
-- Select **Package Control: Install Package** from the list
+- Select **Package Control: Install Package**
 - Type 'Dart'
-- Select Dart package from the list
+- Select the 'Dart'

 You may need to restart ST3 before you can start using all the features in the package.